Calcutatator/TLP/Document/How to /End User/Lords Lock.md

 - The maximum lock duration is 4 years.
 - Locks can only be extended in duration or increased in amount, not decreased.

+Lords rewards are claimable on a weekly basis.

 ## Voting Power

 The voting power is calculated based on two main factors: the amount locked and the time remaining until unlock.
 The core formula is: